What is Career and Technical Education (CTE)?

 Washougal School District’s CTE Department’s Vision, Mission, Goals and Beliefs are as follows:

-Vision: All students’ career and college ready.
+Vision: All students’ ready for college, career and life.

 Mission: To facilitate the teaching of relevant skills and knowledge for learning, career and life.